Coherence revival under the Unruh effect and its metrological advantage: Metrological advantage

 With specific energy spacing of detector $\omega=1,3,5$, we depict the QFI in Fig.\ref{fig4} as a function of Unruh temperature and initial state choice $\Delta_0$.
-The first important thing steps out is that, like quantum coherence rather than entanglement, with fixed initial state choice, the QFI of two-UDW detector is not a monotone function of Unruh temperature.
-We note that a local peak exists as Unruh temperature growing, which means the largest precision of estimation on $T_U$ can be achieved for detectors at a relative low acceleration.
-Such non-monotonicity of the QFI with respect to Unruh temperature was also found in single-detector case recently \cite{nomono1,nomono2}.
+The first thing {that} steps out is that similar to quantum coherence rather than entanglement, with fixed initial state choice, the QFI of {the} two-UDW detector is not a monotonous function of Unruh temperature.
+We note that a local peak exists as Unruh temperature {grows}, which means the largest precision of estimation on $T_U$ can be achieved at {relatively} low acceleration.
+Such non-monotonicity of the QFI with respect to Unruh temperature was also found in {the} single-detector case recently \cite{nomono1}.

 Comparing Fig.\ref{fig4} and the upper line of Fig.\ref{fig2}, we find further similarity between quantum coherence and the QFI.
-It is obviously that the maximal value of the QFI peak can be achieved for initial state preparation with $\Delta_0=1$, i.e., as approaching $\Delta_0=1$ the increasing of QFI corresponds to enhanced quantum coherence revival.
-For larger $\omega$, the coherence revival is heavily suppressed and correspondingly we find that the maximal value of QFI peak also decreases conspicuously.
+It is {obvious} that the maximal value of the QFI peak can be achieved for initial state preparation with $\Delta_0=1$, i.e., as approaching $\Delta_0=1$, the increasing of QFI corresponds to enhanced quantum coherence revival.
+For larger $\omega$, the coherence revival is heavily suppressed, and correspondingly, we find that the maximal value of {the} QFI peak also decreases conspicuously.

-In general, the quantumness of physical system can be utilized as a physical resource in various quantum processes.
-While both quantum coherence and entanglement can serve as a resource, with above analysis, we conclude that it is the coherence rather than the later dominates the QFI's local peak and the maximal value.
-In other word, with coherence revival one can significantly improve the precision in the estimation of Unruh temperature, thus endows quantum coherence a metrological advantage.
+In general, the quantumness of {a} physical system can be utilized as a physical resource in various quantum processes.
+Although both quantum coherence and entanglement can serve as a resource, due to the complementary non-monotonous behaviors shared by coherence and QFI under growing $T_U$, we suggest that it is the coherence rather than the entanglement dominates the QFI's local peak and the maximal value.
+In other words, with coherence revival, one can significantly improve the precision in estimating Unruh temperature, thus endowing quantum coherence a metrological advantage.